-Candidates for selection to the athletic training program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
+Candidates for selection to the athletic training program will be required to verify they understand and meet these technical standards or that they believe that, with certain accommodations\, they can meet the standards.

-Students who are requesting reasonable accommodations should contact The University of Northern Iowa Office of Student Disability Services (SDS).
-SDS will evaluate a student who states he/she could meet the program's technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.
+\Students who are requesting reasonable accommodations should contact The University of Northern Iowa Student Accessibility Services (SAS).
+SAS will evaluate a student who states they could meet the program's technical standards with accommodation and confirm that the stated condition qualifies as a disability under applicable laws.

-If a student states he/she can meet the technical standards with accommodation, then SDS will confer with the Athletic Training Program to determine whether it agrees that the student can meet the technical standards; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize student/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.
+If a student states they can meet the technical standards with accommodation, then SDS will confer with the Athletic Training Program to determine whether it agrees that the student can meet the technical standards; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize student/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.

 I certify that I have read and understand the technical standards of selection listed above and I believe to the best of my knowledge that I can meet each of these standards with or without reasonable accommodations.
-If I require reasonable accommodations, I will contact the University of Northern Iowa Office of Student Disability Services (SDS) to determine what accommodations may be available.
+If I require reasonable accommodations, I will contact the University of Northern Iowa Student Accessibility Services (SAS) to determine what accommodations may be available.
 I understand that if I am unable to meet these standards with or without accommodations, I will not be admitted into the program or may be required to leave the program if already admitted.